 Packing for a German or Munich Christmas market holiday can be tough, especially if you’re not used to colder weather climates.
-German Christmas markets, especially the ones in Munich are often cold and snowy and at many markets, you’ll be battling rain.
-You should also expect to be outside walking for long periods of time, so good walking shoes and thermal layers are essential to surviving the markets.
-As someone who grew up in a cold climate, Alaska, and currently lives in Munich, this is the best packing list for essentials you’ll need at Germany’s Christmas markets.
-This packing list is based on a 5-day trip to experience the best of German Christmas markets around the country.
+German Christmas markets, especially the ones in Munich, are often cold and snowy and at many markets, you’ll be battling rain.
+You should also expect to be walking outside for long periods of time, so good walking shoes and thermal layers are essential to surviving the markets.
+As someone who grew up in a cold climate, Alaska, and currently lives in Munich, this is the best packing list for winter essentials you’ll need at Germany’s Christmas markets.

 - 1 Winter Clothing Essentials for German Christmas Markets

 - 2 Outdoor & Activewear to Pack for German Christmas Markets & Winter

 - 3 Intimates, Shoes, and Misc Things to Pack for Winter in Germany

 - 4 Misc.
 Essentials to Pack to German Christmas Markets in Winter